Phone: 02085632224 / 07958060748Awards:

 I intersperse the reading with questions relating to foxes and food (which is very much the theme of the story).
 The children love joining in with sound effects/actions, such as the fox snoring or Peter Maceever yawning, and I encourage them to practise counting as we hear the church clock strike from one through to five o'clock as the story progresses.
 Depending on time, I may also run back through the story with the children calling out the missing rhyming words!

 At the end of the session I show the children my interactive iPad bookapp of the story, where they can drag and drop simple word bubbles onto their matching images – this is a very popular way to end!
+There are downloadable colouring sheets as a follow-on activity as well as tips on how to draw your own fox.

 Year 1 - Henry Haynes and the Great Escape - 40 mins